From “Spiritus Monday Morning,” Bern’s line:

 And grey ****’s feather!

-We don’t recall anything in the poem that could be remotely prurient.
+We don’t recall anything in the poem remotely prurient.
 Could the word be tit, the bird?
 But it’s the wrong number of letters.
 Plus, a tit is yellow and blue, and whatever this is, it’s grey.

-There’s a reason, silly or not, multiple versions of the poem exist, and we’ll probably never know the story.
-All we know is a Yahoo algorithm had its way with Allingham’s poem and directly contrary to its own best intentions brought to the reader’s mind both a breast and a penis.
+There’s a reason, silly or not, that multiple versions of the poem exist, and we’ll probably never know the story.
+All we know is a Yahoo algorithm had its way with Allingham’s poem and directly contrary to its own best intentions, by censoring a rooster, brought to the reader’s mind a breast and after that a penis.

-This strikes us as exactly as the sort of thing E.B.
-White would take the trouble to comment on.
+This strikes us as exactly the sort of thing E.B.
+White would take trouble to comment on.

 For Free, you may have My Notion